ageorge95/python-tips_n_tricks/README.md

 # python-tips_n_tricks
-Collection of various tips&amp; tricks for the python programming language
+Collection of various tips &amp; tricks for the python programming language.

 Found this repository useful?
 Send your ❤ in any form you can 🙂.